 The Option Condition Category Type allows your administrator to create a list of values to choose from.
 Again, each option in the list is mapped to a corresponding index value.
 This allows your team to select a value from a predefined list while performing an inspection — providing consistent results each time the asset is inspected.

 For example, you can define your list to be “Acceptable” with an index value of 75, “Minimally Acceptable” with an index value of 50, and “Unacceptable” with an index value of 25.
 During the inspection, your crew will select from the list of options: Acceptable, Minimally Acceptable, or Unacceptable.
 The corresponding index value would be recorded in Cartegraph.

 If the other types aren’t quite right for what you’re trying to do, you can choose the Index Condition Category Type.
 This is a direct entry of the index value and can be used for any asset type.
 It allows you to have more granularity than selecting a star or even a half star, but it also requires the inspection team to be familiar with what each index value means.

 In addition to the Condition Category Type, Advanced Inspection users can record extra Condition Details during an inspection.
 For a pump inspection, you might want to record additional data that helps justify the condition you set, such as hours of operation, temperature, pressure, RPM, or other notes.

-Advanced Inspections also work with the Cartegraph for iPad app.
-Use your iPad to record the asset condition as you complete the inspection in the field.
+Advanced Inspections also work with our Cartegraph One and Cartegraph for iPad app.
+Use the mobile apps to record the asset condition as you complete the inspection in the field.
 If you discover an issue that requires follow-up work, you can create a work task in the middle of an inspection without missing a beat.